BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk12Lab.md

 	* Professional behavior: 10, class participation, assignment formatting using homework template (including code formatted in `monospace`)
 * Written assessment:
 	* create new file in your homework repository, `LastnameHomework`, called `LastnameWk10Homework.md".
 Title (header) is "Metagenomics".
-	* Answer the following questions about the tools you learned for this week's lab, including code comments where appropriate
+	* Answer the following questions about the tools you learned for this week's lab, including references to specific Galaxy tools where appropriate
-	* Use appropriate Markdown formatting, including `monospace` when referencing commands you entered.
+	* Use appropriate Markdown formatting
 	* If you choose to copy and paste the questions before answering, it might help to copy from the Raw view.
 	* Don't forget to preview your homework before committing!
 	* If you get stuck on a question, please consult readings above.